johnnyfreeman/revolver/README.md

 # Revolver [![Build Status](https://travis-ci.org/johnnyfreeman/revolverjs.png?branch=master)](https://travis-ci.org/johnnyfreeman/revolverjs) [![Code Climate](https://codeclimate.com/github/johnnyfreeman/revolverjs.png)](https://codeclimate.com/github/johnnyfreeman/revolverjs)

 Revolver is a javascript library to help you build your own content slider.
-It has a sensable [API](api/README.md) that helps you get from mockup to reality with less friction than the other "cookie-cutter" sliders out there.
+It has a sensable [API](api/README.md) (seriously, go check it out) that helps you get from mockup to reality with less friction than most of the other "cookie-cutter" sliders out there.

-In fact, Revolver is a much lower component than most others.
+One important difference is, Revolver is a much lower component than most others.
 It's more of a framework than it is a complete solution.
 So, naturally, hand-writing a little javascript comes with the terratory.
 Let's get started!

 ## Installation